Quarto integrated website system

 1 Vibes

-Does enough of what I want that I use it, despite some qualms.
-I can ignore most of the complexity involved in delivering what it delivers, because per default it mostly does what I want.
-It has an active, friendly developer community.
-It was probably not really designed for websites as hefty as this one and has performance issues.
+Does enough of what I want that I use it, despite qualms.
+It was probably not really designed for websites as hefty as this one and the performance issues it has reflect that.

 Quarto is more opinionated than blogdown if I use the built-in website system.
-In principle I could build my own different website system, but I jumped ship to this project so I could avoid distracting myself with that.
-If I happen to like a 2-3 column layout blog with standard features (search, overview by date, index looks conventional) everything is easy.
+In principle, I could build my own different website system, but I jumped ship to this project so I could avoid distracting myself with that kind of yak shaving If I happen to like a 2-3 column layout blog with standard features (search, overview by date, index looks conventional) everything is easy.
 The price is that deviating from this layout is difficult, poorly documented, and surprisingly complicated.
 For example, it is not trivial to vary the CSS framework from the default Bootstrap.

 Opinionated is not bad per se, although there are a few opinions I disagree with.